A Tutorial on Meta-Reinforcement Learning: Task Inference Methods

 Consider the case where the agent has uniquely identified the task.
-Then, at this point, the agent can rely on planning in this known MDP, and no further learning or data collection is required.
-Moreover, if the task distribution is reasonably small and finite, a policy could be precomputed during meta-training for each task, with no planning required.
-In fact, training a policy over a distribution of tasks, with access to the true task, can be taken as the definition of multi-task RL \citep{yu2020meta}.
+Then, at this point, the agent knows the MDP and could in fact use classical planning techniques, such as value iteration, to compute the optimal policy directly.
+In this scenario, no further learning or data collection is required.
+More practically, if the task distribution is reasonably small and finite, we can avoid even having to explicitly plan, by learning a mapping from the task to the optimal policy directly, during meta-training.
+In fact, training a policy over a distribution of tasks, with the policy conditioned on the true task, can be taken as the definition of multi-task RL \citep{yu2020meta}.
 In the multi-task case, a mapping is learned from a known task to a policy.
 In meta-RL the only difference is that the task is not known.
 Thus task inference can be seen as an attempt to move a meta-learning problem into the easier multi-task setting.

 When uncertainty remains in the distribution, instead of mapping a task to a base policy, task inference methods generally map a task distribution, given the current data, to a base policy.
 This can be seen as learning a policy conditioned on a (partially) inferred task.
 In this case, learning becomes the process of reducing uncertainty about the task.
 The agent must collect data that enables it to identify the task.
 That is, the agent must{explore to reduce uncertainty in the posterior given by task inference.
-Task inference is therefore a useful way to frame exploration, and many task inference methods are framed as tools for exploration, which we discuss in Section \ref{sec:explore_basics}.
-Optimally handling uncertainty in the task distribution is difficult, and is discussed in Section \ref{sec:optimal_exploration}.
+Task inference is therefore a useful way to frame exploration, and many task inference methods are framed as tools for exploration, which we discuss in Section~\ref{sec:explore_basics}.
+Optimally handling uncertainty in the task distribution is difficult, and is discussed in Section~\ref{sec:optimal_exploration}.

-In this section we discuss two methods for task inference that use supervised learning but also require assumptions about the information available for meta-training.
+In this Section we discuss two methods for task inference that use supervised learning but also require assumptions about the information available for meta-training.
 We then discuss alternative methods without such assumptions, and how the inner-loops are usually represented.
 Finally, we conclude with a discussion of the trade-offs concerning task inference methods.
-Table \ref{tab:short_horizon_methods} summarizes these categories and task inference methods \citep{humplik2019meta,rakelly2019efficient,zintgraf2020varibad,zhang2020learn,kamienny2020learning,sohn2020meta,zintgraf2021exploration,fu2021towards,liu2021decoupling,beck2022hyper,imagawa2022off}.
+Table~\ref{tab:short_horizon_methods} summarizes these categories and task inference methods.